OPENAIRINTERFACE/openairinterface5g/doc/SystemX-tutorial-design.md

 Runs the UE (to have the UE signal scope, compile it with make uescope)

-CU and DU IP address and port are configurable in the eNB configuration file (as X2, GTP, … interfaces).

-CU+DU+UE can run with option --noS1 to avoid to use a EPC.
+CU+DU+UE can run with option --noS1 to avoid to use a EPC and/or with --rfsim to simulate RF board

 ##5G and F1